STIXProject/stixproject.github.io/documentation/idioms/incident-vs-indicator/index.md

 An [Incident](/data-model/{{site.current_version}}/incident/IncidentType), on the other hand, captures information about something that already happened.
 As an example, "I saw 192.168.1.1 in my network traffic and here's how it affected me".

 Notice that those are two different statements and yet both describe the detection of 192.168.1.1 in network traffic.
-But, the indicator conveys information about something that might happen and how to find it, while the incident conveys a description of something already happened.
+But, the indicator conveys information about something that might happen and how to find it, while the incident conveys a description of something that already happened.

 Data providers often do not make this explicit distinction.
 Many open source intelligence feeds just give a list of IP addresses, potentially with an associated timestamp and maybe some bot name.
 Often the data is called "IPs of Interest" or "Botnet IPs".
 It is often not really made clear whether the producer is suggesting that consumers should use the IPs in their detection tools or whether the producer is just indicating that they saw them.